-- Pro Kapital is a leading and one of the first Baltic real estate development companies focusing on modern large-scale commercial and residential real estate in the capitals of Estonia, Latvia and Lithuania. - The estimated investment value of Pro Kapital's current real estate portfolio is EUR 236 million, of which 55% are residential developments (Colliers, December 2016). - Listed on Nasdaq Tallinn since November 2012 and traded in Frankfurt Stock Exchange since March 2014.
+- Pro Kapital is a leading and one of the first Baltic real estate development companies focusing on modern large-scale commercial and residential real estate in the capitals of Estonia, Latvia and Lithuania. - The estimated investment value of Pro Kapital's real estate portfolio is EUR 236 million, incl 55% residential developments (Colliers, December 2016).
+Tallinn and Riga hotels were exited in 2017 (EUR -14 million). - Listed on Nasdaq Baltic since November 2012 and traded in Frankfurt Stock Exchange since March 2014.